-The Crystal Lake Park District has adopted the following strategic areas to stay at the forefront of environmental concerns:
+ENVIRONMENTAL INITIATIVESThe Crystal Lake Park District has adopted the following strategic areas to direct environmental initiatives.

-The following items are allowed to be placed in the recycling bins located inside of park district buildings:
+The following clean and empty items are allowed to be placed in the recycling bins:

 - Corrugated cardboard